arvindr21/tddBootstrapBoilerPlate/README.md

 But.. but..
 It looks the same as my dev? whats the difference you ask?
 - Right click on the `dist/index.html` page in your browser and "View Source". -- What!! yes, your html is minified!
 - And so are your js/css files.
-Theya re-bundled and minified
+They are bundled and minified

 JS